Karishmasahoo99/NoAt/README.md

 mongoose:Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment
 passport: passport is Express-compatible authentication middleware for Node.js.
 passport-local: Local authentication is done.

+Since, we are using nodejs drive , so, for mongoodb to work perfectly we have to run the command npm install monngo --save